Full and Half Day Workshops

 This half day workshop focuses on brief, intensive adolescent therapy where most or all of the sessions are conducted with the adolescent and his or her parent(s) together.
 The emphasis is on teaching how therapists can move freely and credibly among the different parties, alternately joining, challenging, defending, confronting – all within the same session.
 Problems to be addressed include chronic conflict, disrespect, school failure/apathy, parent inflexibility, and problems with accountability.

-Thank you again for the wonderful workshop you provided at Delaware Valley College: I am still processing all of the valuable information.
+Thank you again for the wonderful workshop you provided at Delaware Valley University: I am still processing all of the valuable information.
 I was especially impacted by the power of your conviction, your genuineness, and your passion for the work you do.”